Accounting Schools in Hawaii

 Brigham Young University Hawaii

-Brigham Young University Hawaii offers a Bachelor of Science (BS) in Accounting degree.
-The curriculum focuses on general business knowledge as well as specialized accounting skills.
-Students learn critical thinking and teamwork skills in courses such as Managerial Accounting, Federal Tax-Individuals, Auditing, and International Accounting.
-Coursework focuses on the software and technical approaches commonly used in the accounting industry so students are prepared to enter the workforce.
-BYU Hawaii also emphasizes written and oral communication and interpersonal skills.
+Brigham Young University Hawaii (BYU-Hawaii) offers a Bachelor of Science (BS) in Accounting degree.
+The curriculum teaches students general business knowledge as well as specialized accounting skills.
+Students also learn critical thinking and teamwork skills in courses such as Managerial Accounting, Federal Taxation, Auditing, and Accounting Information Systems.
+Course content focuses on the software and technical approaches commonly used in the accounting industry so students are prepared to enter the workforce.
+BYU-Hawaii also emphasizes written and oral communication and interpersonal skills.
 Undergraduates have the opportunity to complete an academic internship, where they learn how to combine their classroom skills with real-world experience.
-Graduates from the program may go on pursue advanced study in accounting or business programs before working in public accounting, private business, or not-for-profit organizations.
+Graduates from the program may go on to pursue advanced study in accounting or business programs before working in public accounting, private business, or not-for-profit organizations.

 Graduate Accounting Programs